Physician assistant: United States

-Nomenclature
+Nomenclature (US)

 In accordance with the American Academy of Physician Associates (AAPA), the official title of the profession in the United States is "Physician Associate".
-While this is the official title nationally, utilization of this title may vary on the state level based on state bylaws and policies.
+While this is the official title used by the national organization, utilization of this title may vary on the state and local level based on state and local bylaws and policies.
+Many hospital and healthcare systems still use physician assistant as titles, with some just resorting to using "PA" to avoid confusion with physicians.

 A physician assistant may use the initials "PA", "PA-C", "APA-C", "RPA" or "RPA-C", where the "-C" indicates "Certified" and the "R" indicates "Registered".
 The "R" designation is unique to a few states, mainly in the Northeast.
 APA stands for aeromedical physician assistant and indicates that a physician assistant successfully completed the US Army Flight Surgeon Primary Course.
 During training, PA students are designated PA-S. The use of "PA-C" is limited to certified PAs who comply with the regulations of the National Commission on Certification of Physician Assistants and who have passed PANCE.

-Students undertaking physician assistant or associate training may refer to themselves as a physician assistant student, physician associate student in applicable countries, student physician assistant or student physician associate in applicable countries.
+Students undertaking physician assistant or associate training may refer to themselves as a physician assistant student, physician associate student, student physician assistant or student physician associate.
 PA students may add "S" at the end of their student designation (PA-S).
 Students may also use the corresponding year of their training in their student designation.
 For example, students in the second year of their physician assistant or physician associate training may use (PA-S2) as their student designation.

 The American Academy of Physician Associates has spent over $22 million since 2018 campaigning to change the word "assistant" to "associate" in the title of physician assistant.
-The campaign has been heavily criticized by physicians.
-There are opposing views which see this change more accurately reflects the clinician’s role on the patient care team Physician assistants want to be called physician associates, but doctors cry foul.
+The campaign has been heavily criticized by physicians, but advocates argue that the revised title more accurately reflects the clinician's role on the patient care team.

 In the United States, the profession is represented by the American Academy of Physician Associates.
 All PAs must graduate from a nationally accredited ARC-PA program as well as passing the national certification exam.
 In 1970 the American Medical Association passed a resolution to develop educational guidelines and certification procedures for PAs.
 The Duke University Medical Center Archives had established the Physician Assistant History Center, dedicated to the study, preservation, and presentation of the history of the profession.
 The PA History Center became its own institution in 2011, was renamed the PA History Society, and relocated to Johns Creek, Georgia.